- UNSW

 The UNSW Business School strives to ensure that every student is empowered to have equal access to education.
 We believe that everyone has the right to an education, and to reach their academic potential, we want to increase underrepresented students' access to UNSW.

-The UNSW Business School is proud to partner with UNSW Gateway and provides early conditional offers to make University entry more equitable.
+The UNSW Business School is proud to partner with UNSW Gateway, opens in a new window and provides early conditional offers, opens in a new window to make University entry more equitable.
 The UNSW Business School also extends a textbook equity scheme to first-year students experiencing financial hardship and provides additional belonging and transitional support in partnership with UNSW Student Engagement.

 Useful Links